estuary/flow/site/docs/concepts/README.md

-A catalog build begins from a set of **catalog specifications** which define the behavior of your catalog:
-The entities it contains, like captures, collections, and derivations, and their specific behaviors and configuration.
+A catalog build begins from a set of **catalog specifications** which define the behavior of your catalog: the entities it contains, like captures, collections, and derivations, and their specific behaviors and configuration.

 You define catalog specifications using either Flow's interactive UI,